 See what our recent graduates have to say about the program.

 You will learn from facilitators who are experts in their fields and live what they teach every day.
 These facilitators are with you every step of the way as you work to earn your MBA Degree.

-Waynesburg's MBA Program is located at four convenient centers in the Pittsburgh region including Monroeville, Seven Fields, Southpointe and Waynesburg.
+Waynesburg's MBA Program is located at four convenient centers in the Pittsburgh region including Monroeville, Cranberry, Southpointe and Waynesburg.

-- Classes meet one night per week Monday - Thursday from 6 PM to 10 PM at our four convenient locations in the Pittsburgh region: Southpointe, Seven Fields, Monroeville, Waynesburg
+- Classes meet one night per week Monday - Thursday from 6 PM to 10 PM at our four convenient locations in the Pittsburgh region: Southpointe, Cranberry, Monroeville, Waynesburg

 - Saturday morning MBA Program offered exclusively at our Southpointe Center